 - If the dressings come off.

-Always observe hygiene before and after touching your suprapubic catheter.
-Wash your hands with soap and water for a minimum of 15 seconds.
-Alternatively, if there is no visible dirt on your hands, alcohol hand sanitizer may suffice.
+Constantly observe hygiene before and after touching your suprapubic catheter.
+Wash your hands with soap and water for at least 15 seconds.
+Alternatively, if no visible dirt is on your hands, alcohol hand sanitizer may suffice.

 “SPC (suprapubic catheter) is a common procedure performed worldwide for bladder drainage when urethral access is not possible or advisable.
 It is an effective and even superior alternative to a chronic indwelling urethral catheter as it is easier to take care of and protects the urethra.
-Literature from different countries supports the role of SPC for continued bladder drainage.”13
+Literature from different countries supports the role of SPC for continued bladder drainage.”12 However, patients require time to feel the urge to urinate after removing the catheter, so the bladder may not empty completely at first.
+Training it to return to normal functioning is an important step during the recovery process.
+Patients should also check the amount of urine expelled through the urethra to verify if the bladder is working properly.